 5.7.3 Service Flows

 Terracotta Warriors is a very popular place in China where millions of visitors go each year.
 Peng (uses service provider A) and Pan (uses service provider B) have decided to visit and are going to take a tour with Quality Tour Guide (QTG) (uses service provider C).
 They also invite their friend Adrian (uses service provider D from another country, data roaming is turned off) to join.
+While Adrian is on his way to meet his friends he listens to music on his earbuds from his smartphone.

 Meanwhile Pongo and Poppet have also decided to visit but have decided to take a tour with Cheaper Tour Guide (CTG).
-There are many other tour companies providing tours to groups of individuals some of which specialise in taking tour busses of tourists (Bus Tour Guide [BTG]) (uses service provider B).

 When Peng,Pan and Adrian arrive at QTG their earbuds provide a notification sound and the smart glasses provide a visual indication that QTG service is available.
 They all acknowledge on their smartphone that they authorise QTG to provide the service.
+In the authorisation information collateral provided by QTG it indicates that QTG has no access to personal information from tour participants (e.g. phone number, IMEI, UICC ID etc) however QTGs service provider will have access to such information for quality assurance purposes.
+The collateral also indicates that QTG requires access to microphone, earbuds and display capabilities.
 Pan further configures the service so that he can get notifications from all his other services while Peng has chosen to not be disturbed while in the tour.
-Adrian has no data service and can only participate in the tour offered by QTG.
+Adrian has no data service and can only participate in the tour offered by QTG but can still listen to his music.
 QTG is notified that 3 tourists are ready for a tour and sees a picture of them on their headset.

 Pongo and Poppet arrive at CTG where they scan a QR code for the CTG service.
 CTG receives notification that 2 tourists are ready for a tour.